-When following up or nurturing existing leads, you might be in the dark quite often since you don’t always know whether a particular lead should have a higher or lower priority.
+When following up or nurturing existing leads, you might often be in the dark since you don’t always know whether a particular lead should have a higher or lower priority.

 Zurple can help you with that because of its automatic lead nurturing system based on user behavior on your individual Zurple agent website.